- Get Help

 Child sexual abuse includes unwanted, groomed, or forced involvement in sexual behavior.
 This term includes a wide range of behaviors, including sexual jokes, threats, intimidation, and advances or actions of a sexual nature.

 The International Olympic Committee provides information on its website about the process of “grooming” victims in sport.
 This is the process by which sexual predators target, abuse, and silence their victims.

 When targeting a potential victim, an abuser may look for an athlete who is vulnerable and then find occasions to test his or her ability to keep secrets.
 The abuser may strike up an especially close friendship with the athlete.
 In order to build trust with a possible victim, an abuser might give gifts or go out of his or her way to make the athlete feel special.
-Sexual abusers have been known to initiate “bargains” with their victims (i.e., “you have to do this because I have done that”).
+Youth sports sexual abusers have been known to initiate “bargains” with their victims (i.e., “you have to do this because I have done that”).

 The next stage in the grooming process is to isolate and control the potential victim and build loyalty with the athlete.
 An abuser may refuse the child athlete access to his or her significant others or demean previous sources of friendship and support.
 Finally, an abuser will initiate sexual abuse.
 The abuser might invoke guilt by blaming the victim for the abuse.
 The abuser might also discredit the athlete victim by stating that other people won’t believe his or her claims of abuse.
 Sadly, many abusers threaten their victims.
 In instances of abuse in organized sport, abusers frequently threaten their victims with being dropped from the team or not being able to compete.

 Sexual abuse can be difficult to detect.
 There is no conclusive profile of a sexual abuser, and few behaviors are definitive indicators of sexual abuse or molestation.
 If you are concerned that your child athlete may have been abused by a trusted adult in his or her sporting organization, watch for these behaviors: